-Season one of Lifetime’s runaway hit You is over and, personally, I’m still trying to wrap my head around that insane finale.
+Season one of the runaway hit You aired on Lifetime late last year but is now available for binging on Netflix and, I highly recommend you watch it in one sitting.
 Based on Caroline Kepnes’s bestselling book of the same name, You follows bookstore manager Joe Goldberg who develops a pretty unhealthy obsession with aspiring writer, Beck, when she visits his store.
 While neither is without flaw—she, prone to lying and cheating and he, a deranged stalker/killer—Beck and Joe’s shared love of books makes this show a must-watch for book lovers.
 In fact, the show and the book it’s based on are chock-full of literary references.
 So, while you’re waiting on a second season (or the third Joe book Kepnes hinted at on Twitter), go back and rewatch season one—and reread YOU—with this reading list to guide you.

 If you haven’t already, read how it all

 started.
 Grab a pen and some post-it notes!
 See if you can spot all the books mentioned in text.

 Read the full review of YOU

 Joe doesn’t like artisanal soda, trust fund kids, Dan Brown, Brooklyn hipsters, or Vice magazine.
 He does, however, like you, ever since you walked into his East Village bookshop looking like Natalie Portman.
 Shame that Joe is a cold-blooded killer and adept stalker.
 In the all-too-rare second-person narrative, YOU takes place inside the obsessed brain of Joe Goldberg, who’ll stop at nothing to make boho-wannabe Guinevere Beck (the “you” of Kepnes’s page-turning novel) his.

 Best crazy moment: The DA VINCI CODE reading marathon.